mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Grand Senate ratified the Warrant for Restoration and declared Cleon the first Emperor of the Third Imperium.
-He was crowned Cleon I on the first day of Imperial year 0 and Sylea was renamed Capital.
+He was crowned Cleon I on the first day of Imperial year 0 and Sylea was renamed [[Capital]].
 No longer was it just the provincial capital of a pocket empire.
 Capital aspired to become the center of the greatest interstellar empire in human history.

-The Emperor of the Third Imperium was given sweeping powers, far more than the leader of Sylea’s Grand Senate or its president and a feudal nobility was established that would become an extension of the Emperor’s will.
+The Emperor of the Third Imperium was given sweeping powers, far more than the leader of Sylea's Grand Senate or its president and a feudal nobility was established that would become an extension of the Emperor's will.
 Members of the nobility were granted patents that established their titles.
 Many would be granted fiefs to administer.
-Nobles would serve at the Emperor’s leisure and could have their patents revoked if they did not perform to expectations.
+Nobles would serve at the Emperor's leisure and could have their patents revoked if they did not perform to expectations.

 The Grand Senate was dissolved and replaced by the